The Recovery Book

 Dr. Al Mooney, who lectures internationally on recovery, writing with medical and health journalists Howard Eisenberg and Catherine Dold, covers all the latest in addiction science and recovery techniques.
 Extensive research in neuroplasticity, for example, sheds new light on how alcohol and drugs actually alter pathways in the brain-but also how this same process, when trained in recovery, can remold the brain, making sobriety a routine way of life.
 A new understanding of gender and addiction leads to revised insights, techniques, and new hope for treating women in recovery.
 The book also covers the latest problems and treatments for prescription drugs (now more pernicious than illegal drugs); up-to-date models for intervention; and more.

-But what really sets the book apart is its question-and-answer format- "My wife wants me to go to AA, and I think that's ridiculous.
+But what really sets The Recovery Book apart is its question-and-answer format- "My wife wants me to go to AA, and I think that's ridiculous.
 How can I settle this argument?"
 "I take a few oxycodone pills each week.
 They're prescription, so they must be safe, right?"
 "I've been in this treatment center for nearly a week.
 I feel great.
 I'm cured.
 Why can't I leave now?"
 That simple, direct approach makes the daunting journey to sobriety doable